mujtaba3B/gmail-summarizer/README.md

 6) Deploy: `npx wrangler deploy`.
 The resulting URL is your `BACKEND_URL` (append `/summaries`).

 Notes:
-- Wrangler bundles everything under `src/` automatically; you only ship the Worker entrypoint.
+- Wrangler bundles everything under `src/`; you only ship the Worker entrypoint.
-- The Tampermonkey client is separate: transpile/copy `src/client/gmail.ts` to `.user.js` with the metadata header intact, then install it in Tampermonkey and set `BACKEND_URL` to the deployed Worker.
+- The Tampermonkey client is separate: install `src/client/gmail.js` directly in Tampermonkey (metadata header kept), set `BACKEND_URL` to the deployed Worker.

 ## Development workflow (TDD-first)